-(1) Mr Lee Changwei, Eugene has resigned as the financial controller of the Company with effect from 31 August 2021.
+- [1] Mr Lau Yin Whai was appointed as the financial controller of the Company with effect from 21 January 2022. - (2) Mr Lee Changwei, Eugene resigned as the financial controller of the Company with effect from 31 August 2021.

-Employee(s) related to Directors/CE0/Substantial Shareholders
+Employee(s) related to Directors/CEO/Substantial Shareholders

-There is no employee who is a substantial shareholder of the Company or who is an immediate family member of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeded S\$100,000 during FY2021.
+There is no employee who is a substantial shareholder of the Company or who is an immediate family member of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeded \$50,000 during FY2022.